chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-around-ahmed-body/2d-transient-around-ahmed-body.rst

 Parameter file
 --------------
-First, we import the mesh ad in the `2D Flow around a cylinder <https://lethe-cfd.github.io/lethe/examples/incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder.html>`_.
+First, we import the mesh as in the `2D Flow around a cylinder <https://lethe-cfd.github.io/lethe/examples/incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder.html>`_.

 Mesh
 ~~~~~